 German Gref, CEO of Russian partner Sberbank, told reporters in Moscow on Tuesday that he did not know when Magna would sign the deal.
 When we start to sign, we will announce it, he said.

 Magna and the Russian bank have vowed to inject 500 million euros ($739 million) into Opel, aiming to use it to make an aggressive push into the Russian market, and plan to cut about 10,500 European jobs.

 Magna co-CEO Siegfried Wolf was due to meet Spain's industry minister in Madrid on Tuesday.

 GM finalized a deal with Sichuan Tengzhong Heavy Industrial Machinery last Friday on the sale of its Hummer business, although the deal still faces a number of hurdles including regulatory approvals.

 Henderson told a Shanghai news conference that it was not on his agenda during his trip to China to talk to Chinese regulators about the deal.
-He however said GM would do everything it could to support Tengzhong in getting approval from Chinese regulators, including the Ministry of Commerce and the National Development and Reform Commission.
+He however said GM would do everything it could to support Tengzhong in getting approval from Chinese regulators.

 China's auto market, the world's biggest, got a strong boost this year from government policies, including tax incentives for small cars and subsidies for buyers in rural areas.

 Henderson was upbeat on the prospects for the Chinese auto market, forecasting that it would continue to grow at a significant pace after strong sales rises in recent months.

 I don't for a second think it is a blip.
 I think the China market will continue to grow and we see substantial opportunities, he said.